Spanish–American War: USS Maine dispatch to Havana and loss

 McKinley sent USS Maine to Havana to ensure the safety of American citizens and interests, and to underscore the urgent need for reform.
 Naval forces were moved in position to attack simultaneously on several fronts if the war was not avoided.
 As Maine left Florida, a large part of the North Atlantic Squadron was moved to Key West and the Gulf of Mexico.
-Others were also moved just off the shore of Lisbon, and others were moved to Hong Kong too.
+Others were also moved just off the shore of Lisbon, and others were moved to Hong Kong.

 At 9:40 P.M. on February 15, 1898, Maine sank in Havana Harbor after suffering a massive explosion.
-More than 3/4 of the ship's crew of 355 sailors, officers and marines died as a result of the explosion.
+More than 3/4 of the ship's crew of 355 sailors, officers and Marines died as a result of the explosion.
 Of the 94 survivors only 16 were uninjured.
-In total, 260 servicemen were killed in the initial explosion, six more died shortly thereafter from injuries, marking the greatest loss of life for the American military in a single day since the defeat at Little Bighorn twenty years prior.
+In total, 260 servicemen were killed in the initial explosion, and six more died shortly thereafter from injuries.

 While McKinley urged patience and did not declare that Spain had caused the explosion, the deaths of hundreds of American sailors held the public's attention.
 McKinley asked Congress to appropriate $50 million for defense, and Congress unanimously obliged.
 Most American leaders believed that the cause of the explosion was unknown.
 Still, public attention was now riveted on the situation and Spain could not find a diplomatic solution to avoid war.
 Spain appealed to the European powers, most of whom advised it to accept U.S. conditions for Cuba in order to avoid war.
 Germany urged a united European stand against the United States but took no action.